Mapping toric varieties into low dimensional spaces: The separating variety

 \begin{cor} Let $V$ be a representation of a torus of rank $r$ and suppose the matrix of weights has rank $r$.
 Suppose that $0\in\convo(\wt(I))$ implies that $\spn_\RR \wt(I)=\RR^r$.
 Then the separating variety can be written as

-\end{cor} \begin{proof} Suppose $0\in\convo(\wt(K))$.
+\end{cor} \begin{proof} Suppose $0\in\convo(\wt(K))$, where $K$ is as in Proposition~\ref{prop-SepVarDecompGen}.
 The assumption that $\wt(K)$ spans $\RR^r$ implies that $0$ is in the interior of the convex hull of $\wt(I)$ for any set containing $K$.
 Hence the third possible contribution in the statement of Proposition \ref{prop-SepVarDecompGen} does not occur. \end{proof}

 The following lemma gives a step towards establishing which irreducible components of $ \Nn_{V,T}\times \Nn_{V,T}$ are contained in $\overline{\Gamma_{V,T}}$.